Puppy Parasites 101: What You Need to Know to Keep Your Pup Safe

 If your pup is experiencing any of the symptoms mentioned, do your dog and yourself a favor and get their poop tested for possible parasites.
 It’s easy.
 To test their poop, simply bring in the freshest poop sample you can find, and the clinic staff will do the rest.
 Veterinarians typically will have results generally within the next 24-48 hours.

-Kennel cough has been making headlines this year, but you can prevent your pup from catching this super contagious disease.
+You can prevent your pup from catching this super contagious disease.
 (Hint: there’s a vaccine.)

 “Sick as a dog” isn’t just a phrase.